Install OpenRAG in a Python project with uv

 -

-- Langflow Public URL (Advanced Setup only) : Sets the base address to access the Langflow web interface where users interact with the Langflow editor in a browser.
-You must set this value to run Langflow on a non-default port (
+Langflow Public URL : Sets the base address to access the Langflow web interface where users interact with the Langflow editor in a browser.
+You must set this value if you want to run Langflow on a non-default port (

 -